suriyun-production/mmorpg-kit-docs/docs/pages/006-items-equipment-armor-weapon-potion-ammo.md

 * * *

-MMORPG KIT — Items (Equipment / Armor / Weapon / Potion / Ammo / Building / Pet)
+MMORPG KIT — Items (Item Refine Info / Equipment / Equipment Set / Armor / Weapon / Potion / Ammo / Building / Pet)
 ================================================================================

 With this project you can create Item as following types: